Warning: Aboriginal and Torres Strait Islander peoples are advised this website may contain images and references to people who have died.

 If you would like more information or to talk to someone you can call the Equal Opportunity Commission: Weekdays 9.00 am to 4.00 pm on 9216 3900 or contact us by email You can lodge a complaint on line at here.

-Changes at the Commission
+Changes afoot at the EOC

 Human rights learning for students